The Hiking and Fitness Difficulty Ratings are based on the following criteria:

 Level 2

-Distances up to 2 miles, with minimal elevation gain and low grades, done at a slow pace with numerous stops for resting, regrouping, and/or interpretation, a high likelihood of shaded areas along the trail, mainly traveling on wide, paved or fire road surfaces, mostly flat or gently rolling terrain in a wilderness setting that changes frequently.
-There are rocks, holes, dips, and crevices in a natural setting on the trail.
+Distances around 2 miles, with minimal elevation gain and low grades, done at a slow pace with numerous stops for resting, regrouping, and/or interpretation, a high likelihood of shaded areas along the trail, mostly flat or gently rolling terrain in a wilderness setting that changes frequently.
+There are rocks, holes, dips, and crevices in a natural setting on the trails and staging areas.

 Level 3

-Distances up to 6 miles with expected elevation gain up to 1000 feet overall done at a moderate walking pace of no faster than 3.5 mph and some stops for resting, regrouping and/or interpretation, some shaded areas, mostly natural surface trails or roads and a few hills with moderate grades in a wilderness setting that changes frequently.
-There are rocks, holes, dips, and crevices in a natural setting on the trail.
+Distances around 4 miles with expected elevation gain up to 1,000 feet overall.
+Done at a slow to moderate walking pace no faster than 3 mph, with stops for resting, regrouping and/or interpretation.
+Some shaded areas, mostly natural surface trails or roads and a few hills with mild to moderate grades in a wilderness setting that changes frequently.
+There are rocks, holes, dips, and crevices in a natural setting on the trails and staging areas.

 Level 4

-Distances around 10 miles (occasionally longer) and significant elevation gain up to 2000 feet or slightly more including few steep climbs, generally at a quick walking pace, but not running or jogging, and only a few stops for resting/regrouping over natural surface trails, including some singletrack, and could be slightly technical in nature with little chance for shade.
+Distances around 8 miles (occasionally longer) and significant elevation gain up to 2,000 feet or slightly more including few steep climbs.
+Generally done at a quick walking pace, around 3.5 mph (not running or jogging).
+Only a few stops for resting/regrouping, hiking over natural surface trails, including some singletrack, and could be slightly technical in nature with little chance for shade.
 This is set in a wilderness setting that changes frequently.
-There are rocks, holes, dips, and crevices in a natural setting on the trail.
+There are rocks, holes, dips, and crevices in a natural setting on the trails and staging areas.

 Level 5

-Distances over 11 miles, and very high levels of elevation gain, well above 2000 feet accumulated, over steep, hilly, rugged terrain, covering a variety of natural surface trail types including much technical singletrack, few to no stops for resting/regrouping and at a quick pace potentially a jog or above and little to no shade along the trail.
-Due to the distances and elevation changes experienced on these routes, the time spent outside in the exposed environs is also generally expected to be very high.
+Distances over 10 miles, and/or very high levels of elevation gain, above 2,000 feet accumulated, over steep, hilly, rugged terrain, covering a variety of natural surface trail types including technical singletrack.
+Few to no stops for resting/regrouping, done at a quick pace (potentially a jog or above), and little to no shade along the trail.
+Due to the distances and elevation changes experienced on these routes, the time spent outside in exposed environs is also generally high.
+This is set in a wilderness setting that changes frequently.
+There are rocks, holes, dips, and crevices in a natural setting on the trails and staging areas.